elastio/contrib/elastio-eks-persistent-storage-backup/README.md

 - kubectl CLI

 ## Backup procedure
-Backup and vulnerability scan of EBS persistent storage can be done by shedule via WEB UI or manualy via elastio CLI.
+Backup and vulnerability scan of EBS persistent storage can be done by schedule via WEB UI or manually via elastio CLI.

 ### Backup in WEB UI
 1. Login to your elastio tenant